Today is not a good day.

 I awoke reluctantly, after dreams of reunions with old friends.

-These friends – fortunately – are not among the collection of my dead ones.
+These friends – fortunately – are not among the collection of dead ones.
 Nope.
-These folks are thriving.
+These folks are alive and thriving.
 In fact, two of them have just had a resurgence in their already successful careers.
 I don’t want to name drop, so I won’t, but suffice to say they have hit the big time not once, but several times now.

 The third is another successful and deeply talented friend I have not had the pleasure of seeing in decades.
 He was staggeringly kind to me.
 He did the unimaginable.
 He sent me money to go to Ireland for the first time – when I was shit broke.
 That incredibly generous act changed the course of my life.
 That was over 20 years ago.
 I have never thanked him adequately.
 And I am still shit broke.